superAI-x/project_a/README.md

-# project for CoderOne Internship
+# This is for the 2 month project as Internship at CoderOne in Data Sciecne and Data Analytics